How to Create a Buy Me a Coffee page for Your YouTube Channel

 That means your fans can either opt to buy you a coffee as a one-time “thank you”, or to commit to your channel on a more permanent basis.

-One of the biggest difference to Ko-fi is that Buy Me a Coffee offers more payment methods for supporters.
+One of the biggest differences to Ko-fi is that Buy Me a Coffee offers more payment methods for supporters.
 Your fans can pay via PayPal, credit card, Stripe, Apple Pay, and Google Pay.
 It also has a good mobile version, and makes analytics data visible to creators.
 This makes it a valuable player in the creator economy.

 Here’s how the YouTube creators behind Chateau Life connected their channel to Buy Me a Coffee: